nfroidure/nfroidure.github.io/contents/pages/en/about.md

 <!--VarStream
 title=About Nicolas Froidure
-description=Read how i define myself.
+description=Read how I define myself.
 My thoughts, not those of my family. shortTitle=About shortDesc=Learn more about me keywords.+=about